scozv/blog/_pages/cv.en.md

 ## Working Experience (`Golang`, `.NET` Related)

-### D DFS RESTful API for Production Line (as a Sr. Product Development Engineer)
+### D Distributed File System API Server (as a Software Engineer in Infrastructure Architect Group)

 Company | Hujiang Education & Technology
 :-------|:-----------
 Project | DFS RESTful API for Production Line based on Golang Time | Sept, 2016 ~ Oct, 2016
-Role | `Golang` development
+Role | `Golang` development and the owner of Delivery Team

+As the owner of the Distributed File System, I took charge of Requirement Analysis, Golang development, Version Control and Release.

+Achievement of DFS:

+* Improved the unit tests and release script for Golang system.
+* Released 3 new RESTful API as the request from production department.
+* Fixed 1 runtime error due to the unmerged branch.
+* Collaborated with the development team of the IaaS provider for specific feature.
+* Created 27 Gitlab issues and finished 19 issues of them.

+As a member of Infrastructure Architect Group, I delivered 5 training sessions of _Algorithm 101_, including the Big O, Fundamental Data Structures, Tail Recursion and Sorting.

-Notes | Provide the RESTful API for production line using Golang and Gin Web Framework.
-Meanwhile lead 6 members delivery team, build the continuous delivery process cross over the entire development group, communicate with cross departments to get resources and support.
+Meanwhile I led 6 members delivery team, building the continuous delivery process cross over the entire development group, communicating with cross departments to get resources and support.

 ### Q Treasury Solution Project (as a Sr. Product Development Engineer)